 The Old King's Highway

-the shore of Cape Cod Bay as it travels through six communities from
+6A parallels the shore of Cape Cod Bay as it travels through six communities

-Sandwich to Orleans.
-Winding sometimes along the shoreline itself the
+from Sandwich to Orleans.
+Winding sometimes along the shoreline itself

-road meanders past cranberry bogs and through great salt marshes interrupted
+the road meanders past cranberry bogs and through great salt marshes

 The cape was formed by a glacier that retreated some 15,000 years ago, leaving behind the bay and the sandy peninsula that is constantly battered and reshaped by the Atlantic Ocean.
 By 8,000 years ago, the rising ocean had separated Nantucket and Martha’s Vineyard from the peninsula’s southern coast.